opentok/accelerator-sample-apps-ios/README.md

 The `ScreenShareViewController` class also handles local annotation:

 The beta version is unstable when it comes to work with cross-platform, it's much stable if two canvas has same aspect ratio.
-For more information, please contact us.

 ```objc
 - (void)startAnnotation {
     self.annotator = [[OTAnnotator alloc] init];